root-project/web/manual/geometry/index.md

    TGeoVolume *top=gGeoManager->MakeBox("Top",med,10.,10.,10.);
 {% endhighlight %}

 Now the volume is set as our world volume.
-Do this before *before* closing the geometry.
+Do this *before* closing the geometry.

 {% highlight C++ %}
    gGeoManager->SetTopVolume(top);